Do you want to rent YOUR property:

 What are those variables?
 Your ability to use ANY short-term rental agreement depends on three variables: (1) you, (2) the property, and (3) the guests.

 Let me begin by making abundantly clear that your ability to use my (or any other) short-term rental agreement depends on: (1) actions you must take soon and must continue to take, (2) the rental property itself, and (3) facts about the guests who will occupy the rental property.
-If you initially meet, and thereafter continue to meet, some very specific criteria, only then may you lawfully use a short-term rental agreement.
+If you initially meet, and thereafter continue to meet, some very specific criteria, only then can you lawfully use a short-term rental agreement.
 The consequences of using any short-term rental agreement (mine or anyone else’s), when a regular residential rental agreement should have been used, can be severe and, under some circumstances, may constitute criminal acts (i.e., trespass, breaking and entering, theft, etc.).

 For example, if you used a short-term rental agreement, when the law required you to use a regular rental agreement, and you entered the rental property because of a “breach of contract” (e.g., nonpayment or other violation) without notice and for ANY purpose (e.g., to inspect, change the locks, etc.), then you have trespassed, which is a crime in Arizona.